-Economic growth allows more production and consumption.
+Economic growth reflects more production and consumption.

-AACSB: Analytic Blooms: Remember

-23. On average, since 1900 U.S. output has grown roughly times faster than

-population growth.

-A. 5

-B. 4

-C. 3

-D. 2

-Since 1900, real GDP has grown at 3 percent while population has grown at 1

-percent.

-AACSB: Analytic

-Blooms: Remember

-Difficulty: 1 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-01 The relative size of the U.S. economy.
 Topic: WHAT AMERICA PRODUCES

+23. On average, since 1900 U.S. output has grown roughly times faster than population growth.

+- A. 5

+- B. 4

+- C. 3

+- D. 2

+Since 1900, real GDP has grown at 3 percent while population has grown at 1 percent.
-24. On average, since 1900 the population of the United States has grown by

-roughly percent per year.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Topic: WHAT AMERICA PRODUCES On average, since 1900 the population of the United States has grown by roughly percent per year.

 A. 9

-B. 6

-C. 3

-D. 1
+- B. 6 - C. 3 D. 1

 Population growth is important to fill jobs in a growing economy.

-AACSB: Analytic

-Blooms: Remember
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Topic: WHAT AMERICA PRODUCES 25.
+On average, since 1900 U.S. output has grown by roughly percent per year.

+- A. 9

+- B. 6

+- C. 3

+- D. 1

+Living standards can rise when real GDP is growing at a larger percentage than population.

-Difficulty: 1 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
 Topic: WHAT AMERICA PRODUCES

-25. On average since 1000 LLC output has grown by roughly persont per year

-2 3.
-On average, since 1900 U.S. output has grown by roughly percent per year.

-A. 9

-В. 6

-C. 3

-D. 1

-D. I

-Living standards can rise when real GDP is growing at a larger percentage than

-population.

-Learning Objective: 02-02 How the U.S. output mix has changed over time.

-- 26. Which of the following countries experienced a decline in total output from 2000 to 2009?
+26. Which of the following countries experienced a decline in total output from 2000 to

-- A. Canada.
+- 2009?
+A. Canada.

 - B. Zimbabwe.

 - C. China.

 - D. Burundi.

-Some countries, such as Zimbabwe, are unable to successfully grow their economies even with population growth.
+Some countries, such as Zimbabwe, are unable to successfully grow their economies as population growth is greater than GDP growth.

-Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Topic: WHAT AMERICA PRODUCES

+AACSB: Reflective Thinking

 27. Which of the following countries had the highest average growth rate for per capita GDP from 2000 to 2009?

-A. Canada.
+- A. Canada.

-B. Haiti.
+- B. Haiti.

-C. China.
+- C. China.

-D. Burundi.
+- D. Burundi.

 China's real GDP grew at the fastest rate on the planet while its population growth was almost stagnant.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy

-Learning Objective: 02-02 How the U.S. output mix has changed over time.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
 Topic: WHAT AMERICA PRODUCES

-28. The current U.S. economy is based primarily on the production of
+- 28. The current U.S. economy is based primarily on the production of

-A. Agricultural goods.
+- A. Agricultural goods.

-B. Goods for federal government use.
+- B. Goods for federal government use.

-C. Manufacturing goods.
+- C. Manufacturing goods.

-D. Services.
+- D. Services.

 Production in the U.S. economy is mostly directed toward services.

-Learning Objective: 02-02 How the U.S. output mix has changed over time.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
+Topic: WHAT AMERICA PRODUCES